Tag Archives: IGS

 Design and Manufacturing of High Performance, Reduced Charge Heat Exchangers

+This article introduces the paper “Design and Manufacturing of High Performance, Reduced Charge Heat Exchangers”.
 1. Overview: 2.
 Background: Heating, ventilation, air-conditioning, and refrigeration (HVAC&R) systems consume a significant portion of residential and commercial building energy.
 Reducing refrigerant charge to mitigate greenhouse gas emissions is a crucial objective.
-Traditional heat exchangers (HXs) using round tubes and fins have limitations in performance improvement and require further miniaturization to meet reduced refrigerant
+Traditional heat exchangers (HXs) using round tubes

 Read More